osunadavid/BorderGroupServices/README.md

 ### Workflow
 To create feasible tasks and interations I have incorporated Jira Software.
 Jira Software has allowed me to plan, track, and manage the software I have developed.
 I have created a Scrum Board to create feasible iterations and allow me to track my progress.
 Setting up Jira Software on MacOS initially was confusing so I plan to create a tutorial how to set up with the localhost to help future developers use Jira Software on MacOS.

+### Time Frame
+I have allocated 1 month of development for a MVP.
+First version delivery and deployment are scheduled for September 23, 2018.